Knotx/knotx-fragments/handler/README.md

 #### Inline Body Action Log

-When `loglevel` is set to `info`, each substitution is getting logged:
+When `loglevel` is set to `info`, action is getting logged:
-- `substitution`
-    - `originalBody` - the original body of the processed Fragment
+- `originalBody` - the incoming Fragment's body
-    - `body` - the substituted body of the processed Fragment
+- `body` - new Fragment body

 ### Inline Payload Action
 Inline Payload Action puts JSON / JSON Array in Fragment payload with a specified key (alias).
 Its